tintoy/seqlog/docs/usage.rst

     b.
 Else formatted :code:`exc_info` will be used

 4. If only :code:`exc_info` is given, and it's an Exception, then the stack trace will be attached.

+5. If :code:`exc_info` is a string, it will be attached.
+This is functionally the same thing as (2).

 So if you provide both :code:`exc_info` and :code:`stack_info` the code will behave in a way that's hard to put into words.